SAFE-IMM: Robust and Lightweight Radar-Based Object Tracking on Mobile Platforms: Conclusion

 \section{Conclusion}

 SAFE-IMM combines a covariance-aware gate, robust likelihoods, and adaptive TPM to guarantee bounded drift under WTA.
-Simulations and nuScenes experiments show accuracy, robustness, and real-time performance versus conventional and nonlinear IMM baselines.
+Simulations and nuScenes experiments demonstrate accuracy, robustness, and real-time performance compared with conventional and nonlinear IMM baselines.
 The SAFE-IMM is computationally inexpensive with a WTA single model output for interaction and prediction.
 SAFE-IMM is a practical, principled tracker for maneuvering targets under resource constraints.
+The multi-sensor and category-aware extensions are left to future work.